orschiro/orzanna/index.md

 ---

 <div style="width: 50%; text-align: justify;">
-I am interested in degrowth[^degrowth], sustainable consumption[^scorai] and minimalism.
+I am interested in degrowth[^degrowth], sustainable consumption[^scorai] and humane technology[^tech].
 For any of these, I am happy to talk to you and collaborate on projects. :-)

 Write me an email[^email].
 If you want to know more about me as a person, please take a look at my CV[^CV].